 LifeWays’ Finance Department needs to receive Professional claims within the 45 days from date of services and Institutional claims within 90 days from date of service as required in the contract.
 Claims submitted timely will be processed for payment weekly according to the claims payment schedule below.
 Claims received after forty-five (45) days of the delivery of the service will need to file an appeal for reconsideration of payment.
 Clean Claims will be paid within thirty (30) days of submission

 Beginning June 16, 2018, claims will be paid weekly for providers set up on Electronic Funds Transfer (EFT) and bi-weekly for providers still receiving a check payment.
-Claim periods begin on the Friday and end on Thursday (i.e. claim period begins on June 22 and ends on June 28).
+Claim periods begin on the Friday and end on Thursday (i.e., claim period begins on June 22 and ends on June 28).
 All claims received by close of business on Fridays, will be processed on the following Monday and paid out via the established payment schedule based on the Provider’s elected method of payment, either EFT or Check.
-Below is schedule for claims and payments beginning June 16, 2018.

 6. Clean Claims